praveensiddu/aws/bastion/README.md

 - systemctl start haproxy
 - systemctl enable haproxy
 ### Configure TLS
-- Instructions were derived from [here](https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-centos-7)
+- Below instructions were derived from [here](https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-centos-7)
 - Update **yourdomain** to point the bastion host public IP.
 It is recommended to reserve an elastic IP in AWS and assign it to bastion host.
 - Get new certs in /etc/haproxy/certs
   - wget https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/get-cert-letsencrypt.sh